All about hardware, CGI or not - doesn't matter.

 What must have also contributed was another project of mine where I modded a Panasonic RX-DT75 by adding audio over Bluetooth support via a new a voltage regulator with USB-level output, to which a Bluetooth USB module was then connected to gift this machine a new lease on life as a useful appliance and not just a relic of the past collecting dust on a shelf.

-But boy would it still be one gorgeous dust-collector regardless!
+But boy would it still make one gorgeous dust-collector regardless!